 Political Science: The UDC Edge

-Our Washington, D.C location provides unmatched opportunities for students to not just learn about, but to actually experience how politics and policy development really works, and to enhance the value of their degree with real-world opportunities.
-Just some of the advantages that students in the bachelor’s program in political science at UDC enjoy include:
+Our Washington, DC location provides unmatched opportunities for students to not just learn about but to actually experience how politics and policy development really works through real-world opportunities.
+A few of the advantages for Political Science students at UDC enjoy include:

-- Exclusive Internships on Capitol Hill as well as internship opportunities with local think tanks, government agencies, and policy/advocacy organizations
+- Exclusive Internships on Capitol Hill as well as internship opportunities with national and international think tanks, government agencies, and policy/advocacy organizations.

-- Presentations from and networking opportunities with local professionals through UDC’s longstanding connections to various political and diplomatic institutions
+- Presentations and networking opportunities with local professionals through long standing connections between UDC and various political and diplomatic institutions.

-- Direct observation of government and political processes
+- Direct and participatory observations of government and political processes.

 Our communities are in need of strong political thinkers, researchers, and leaders who can help make a difference.
-Maybe you have always wanted to play a more active role in shaping public policy and reforming public institutions, but you're not sure how to go about doing it?
-The first step in your journey is having a desire to lead and create change.
-If you have that spark, the bachelor's program in political science at the University of the District of Columbia can help you figure out how to achieve your personal and professional aspirations.
+Perhaps you have always wanted to play a more active role in shaping public policy and reforming public institutions, but you are not certain about how to do it.
+The UDC Political Science program can help prepare you for your journey to achieve personal and professional aspirations.

-Located just minutes from the heartbeat of the federal government, in the UDC Political Science program, you will broaden your understanding of political institutions and policy processes; develop political awareness and social consciousness; and immerse yourself in public service and civic engagement at a local, national and global level.
-Through internships on Capitol Hill, community programs and political activities with the local Washington, D.C community, policy simulations, conferences, and faculty mentoring , you will be prepared as life-long learners and for the changing trends of the 21st century.
+Located just minutes from the heartbeat of the federal government, in the UDC Political Science program, you will broaden your understanding of political institutions and policy processes; develop political awareness and social consciousness; and immerse yourself in public service and civic engagement .
+Through experiential experiences, political activities at the local and national levels, and faculty mentoring , you will be prepared as life-long learners and for the changing trends of the 21st century.

 - College of Arts and Sciences